ariga/atlas/doc/md/cloud/getting-started.md

 in order to access the organization.

 ### Deleting Tokens
 It is possible to delete the access token, however once you do so the token will be **invalidated**.
+If you would like to generate a new token instead the one you have deleted, you can do it by entering your bot from 'Bot Setting' screen and create a new token for it, make sure to update your GitHub project's 'Secrets' with the new token.

 :::info
 For more help, reach out to us on our [Discord server](https://discord.gg/zZ6sWVg6NT).
 :::